aspose-cells-cloud/Aspose.Cells-Products/cells/en/php/clear/duplicaterows/_index.md

 ---
-title: Remove Duplicate Rows in Excel with Aspose Cells Cloud PHP
+title: Remove duplicate rows in Excel with Aspose Cells Cloud PHP
-description: Use Aspose Cells Cloud PHP SDK to clear duplicate rows in Excel or OpenOffice Calc spreadsheets.
-Follow the guide and start removing rows now!
+description: Use Aspose Cells Cloud PHP SDK to quickly clear duplicate rows in Excel or OpenOffice Calc spreadsheets.
+Try it now with a free API quota!

 ---